Best Movie Directors for the Deviant Intellectualby ZardexM | created - 23 May 2012 | updated - 13 Feb 2015 | Public

 Director | Låt den rätte komma in

 Tomas Alfredson was born on April 1, 1965 in Lidingö, Stockholms län, Sweden.
-He is known for his work on Let the Right One In (2008), Tinker Tailor Soldier Spy (2011) and Four Shades of Brown (2004).
-He was previously married to Cissi Elwin.
+He is a director and writer, known for Let the Right One In (2008), Tinker Tailor Soldier Spy (2011) and Four Shades of Brown (2004).
+He is married to Charlotte Alfredson.
+They have one child.
+He was previously married to...

 To get in to the heart of "Let the Right One In" and see the masterpiece you have to be of the right kind of character.